Ali-Aboelela/Ali-Aboelela.github.io/src/content/career/UofT.md

 This is probably the only course project I worked on where time complexity actually mattered since N (# of street intersections) was so large for some maps (like Tokyo ) that code had to be efficient to deliver a usable app.

-The final deliverable of the project was implementing a version of the travelling salesman problem (link to wikipedia).
+The final deliverable of the project was implementing a version of the <a href="https://en.wikipedia.org/wiki/Travelling_salesman_problem">travelling salesman problem</a>.
 This was actually a great opportunity for me to apply "Leetcode hard" level concepts like memoization to solve a problem efficiently.

 ---
 <div id="aps360" id = "mat291"></div>